lwiddershoven/spring-boot-aws-1/README.md

 Play with the basics of both AWS and the spring boot integration.
 In particular, the features that allow me to not have passwords in my code.

+## Secrets Manager & Parameter Store

+The [current pricing](https://aws.amazon.com/secrets-manager/pricing/) is $0.40 per secret, per month.
+So, cheap enough to play with if you remove all the stuff you don't need anymore.
+Because all that small stuff adds up.

+The [AWS Systems Manager Parameter Store](https://aws.amazon.com/systems-manager/pricing/) (search for Parameter Store) pricing is
+- 	$0.05 per 10,000 Parameter Store API interactions
+- 	$0.05 per 10,000 Parameter Store API interactions
+which has the very nice feature that it is free if your test application is not running.

+The definition of a parameter can be found [here](https://docs.aws.amazon.com/systems-manager/latest/userguide/systems-manager-parameter-store.html#what-is-a-parameter)

+It seems that the Parameter Store can manage SecretString.
+In that case you get a charge from the Key Management Store, which is $0.03 per 10,000 requests.
+For 'generate' requests it is more expensive but these should be rare.
+Again, if you don't request keys it is free, so ideal for testing features.

+I personally really like the Secret Manager for secrets as the name makes the scope clear, it has secret rotation, it does not really delete secrets until sometime afterward (really useful if something went wrong with your db credentials) and you do not have to give IAM permissions to the consumer on the encryption keys, just on the secret.
+It would however be nice if the first 5 secrets were free though :)
+Let's see if this preliminary opinion still holds after I played with both.

 ## Notes